You may need to download additional plug-ins to open

 - Projects are typically 3-4 years in duration but projects up to 5 years will be considered

 Total funding of approximately £3M is available to support a portfolio of projects at 80% FEC.

-Standard BBSRC eligibility rules, as described in the section 3 of our Grants guide, apply to this call.
+Standard BBSRC eligibility rules, as described in section 3 of our grants guide (see related links), apply to this call.